What is Turnitin?

 - academic journal articles from electronic databases

-- the entire database of work submitted by students or their lecturers at Sheffield Hallam University and every other UK university that subscribes to Turnitin
+- the entire database of work submitted by students and lecturers at Sheffield Hallam University and every other UK university that subscribes to Turnitin

 Use of Turnitin is at the discretion of individual tutors.
 As such its use may vary between modules, including modules where your tutor does not use Turnitin.
-Your tutor will tell you if you will are given the opportunity to use Turnitin, how it will be used and what you will be expected to see when your work is submitted, including whether or not you will see the originality report.
+Your tutor will tell you if you can use Turnitin and what you will be expected to see when your work is uploaded, including whether or not you will receive an originality report.

 - On some modules you will be allowed to upload a draft assignment as many times as you wish.
 The first four times you upload a piece of work to the same Turnitin assignment, the report will start generating immediately.
 However, starting with the fifth time you upload your work, a report will only start generating after a 24 hour delay, so uploading multiple times will delay the creation of the report.

 - Other times you are permitted only one draft submission and then one final submission.

 - Some tutors may upload work on your behalf.
 Contact your module leader if you do not understand how to use Turnitin.